PiotrG1996/IoT_HX711/README.md

 <p align="center">
   <img width="300" height="100" src="img/jsonblock.png">
 </p>
-JSON ( JavaScript Object Notation) is a standard way for representing a JavaScript object as a String.
+JSON ( JavaScript Object Notation) is a standard way of representing a JavaScript object as a String.
 It is commonly used by web APIs to return data.
-The main idea of JSON format is to represent and store data that is easily readable.
+The main idea of the JSON format is to represent and store data that is easily readable.

 </br>